patrice18/book_app/README.md

 # book_app
-full stack application for a book list which will allow me to search the Google books API
+full stack application for a book list which will allow me to search the Google books API and render these books from a PostgreSQL database